qqrm/qqrm/README.md

 You can reach me on [Telegram](https://leqqrm.t.me) or by [email](mailto:qqrm@vivaldi.net).

 I’m also into distributed systems, cryptography, and building secure, scalable apps.
 Beyond coding, I'm a cinema buff (2,300+ movies, 400+ series logged on [Kinopoisk](https://www.kinopoisk.ru/user/13870500/go/)), write poetry, play ukulele and guitar, go hiking, and enjoy sweet cider.
 Plus, I collect keyboard smartphones and vinyl records.

-Oh, and I used Edge on Arch, btw!